Bacconatr/ImageProcessing/README.md

 # Basic Image Processing

+## Additional Features
+1. Allowed for GUI support (new controller new GUI view)
+   1. The controller supports both the GUI view and new scripting
+   2. GUI also supports the representation of an image's histogram
+2. In scripting, applying an image operation with a mask is now supported

+## Refactoring
+1. Changed ImageProcessingMacro method to take the new Model with additional features
+2. Changed the original controller to pass in the updated model
+3. Changed the main method so that a user can specify to use the interactive program with -text and without command lines arguments the gui is opened

 ## New Features

 1. Added blur, sharpen, sepia, and greyscale commands that the user can use to change the image